 Tryouts are typically held over a two to three week period, early in the fall semester.

 The tryout fee helps offset the $371,000 cost of running the bowling team.
 The bowling program has three ways of producing income; those of which include fundraising (the Strike-a-thon and Ball Giveaway), Rhatigan Student Center allocations (student fees), and player fees that every student-athlete pays by the end of the first week of tryouts.
 Player fees are a standard practice and necessary for the vast majority of college bowling programs.
-The program fee remains as one of the smallest player fees in the nation even though no other program comes close to offering the services Wichita State does.
+The program fee remains as one of the smallest player fees in the nation even though no other program comes close to offering the services Wichita State does, covering 95% of the costs of the bowling team.

 Various information is looked at to determine the selected teams.
 During the tryout process a number of statistics are recorded to give the coaching staff some objective data to help with their decision.
 Some of these statistics include; percentage of pocket hits, percentage of spares made, percentage of strikes carried, percentage of splits converted, average pin-fall on 1st ball, and game average.